d-acharya/CovPoolFER/README.md

 #### Some Notes:
 * This code framework is mostly based on [facenet](https://github.com/davidsandberg/facenet)
 * Apply the patch suggested in tensorflow_patch.txt file.
-While computing gradient of eigen-decomposition, NaNs are returned and training/inference throws errors.
-As suggested in file, add two lines to replace NaNs with zeros.
+While computing gradient of eigen-decomposition, NaNs are returned by tensorflow when eigenvalues are identical.
+This throws error and cannot continue training.
+The patch only replaces NANs with zeros.
+This makes training easier.